Bayesian modeling of nearly mutually orthogonal processes: Introduction

 The most popular dimension reduction tool for functional data is functional principal component analysis \citep{james2000,yao2005,peng2009}.
 When viewed through a probabilistic framework \citep{tipping1999}, functional principal components are functional factor loadings, while projections of the data onto the components are latent factors.
 For relevant Bayesian articles, refer to \cite{behseta2005,vdLinde2008,saurez2017,jiang2020,nolan2021}.
 Within this context, a mutual orthogonality constraint is imposed on the factor loadings to aid interpretability of latent factors, especially for subsequent inferential tasks.
-We effectively enforce this constraint by using the $ {\mbox{NeMO}}$ process prior to shrink factor loadings towards mutually orthogonality.
-Taking an over-fitted factor modeling approach, $ {\mbox{NeMO}}$ effectively deletes unnecessary factors by favoring their loadings to be close to zero.
-Hence, $ {\mbox{NeMO}}$ represents a fundamentally new strategy for choosing the number of factors, providing an appealing alternative to approaches that define aggressive shrinkage priors for the loadings without the orthogonality constraint \citep{bhattacharya2011,Schiavon2022}.
-In contrast to shrinking towards orthogonality, exact orthogonality can be imposed through an appropriate prior as in \cite{jauch2021}, however strictly enforcing mutual orthogonality can lead to computational inefficiency \citep{shamshoian2022}.
+Exact orthogonality can be imposed through an appropriate prior \citep{jauch2021,kowal2017,Sartini2026}, however, strictly enforcing mutual orthogonality can be computationally challenging \citep{shamshoian2022}.

+We effectively enforce this constraint by defining the nearly mutually orthogonal ($ {\mbox{NeMO}}$) process prior to shrink factor loadings towards mutual orthogonality.
+Our approach represents a fundamentally new strategy for functional factor analysis that relaxes strict orthogonality constraints while preserving their advantages in terms of interpretability and model parsimony.
+The joint distribution induced by $ {\mbox{NeMO}}$ processes is governed by a penalty parameter controlling departures from mutual orthogonality, similar in spirit to the Bayesian constraint relaxation framework of \cite{duan2019}.
+This allows $ {\mbox{NeMO}}$ to balance the extremes of an unconstrained model and a completely constrained model in a computationally efficient framework.

+Our approach fits within the broader literature of using Bayesian nonparametric models to encode constraints, including monotonicity \citep{shively2009,lin2014}, convexity or concavity \citep{shively2011,hannah2013,lenk2017}, and other shape constraints \citep{wheeler2017,dasgupta2021,yu2022}.
+In principle, $ {\mbox{NeMO}}$ could be applied to a diverse range of problems where orthogonality plays an important role, such as semiparametric inference \citep{plumlee2018,kowal2022} and modeling spatial random effects \citep{hodges2010,khan2022}.
+However, we illustrate $ {\mbox{NeMO}}$ processes through applications to factor analysis of functional data.